Belligerator/news-backend/README.md

 This project is made as a sample project and implements some of the common features found in a typical backend application.
 List of features:

 - CRUD operations
-- Authorization (using JWT, basic auth)
+- Authentication and Authorization (JWT, basic auth, username/password login)
 - Firebase Cloud Messaging (FCM) push notifications (via firebase-admin)
 - Sending emails
 - Exporting data to Excel file